Home » Articles » 5 Brutal misconceptions in the Philippine BPO industry

 5. Work in the BPO is very toxic.
 Employees do not have a work-life balance since they all work at night.

-Tied to this misconception is the schedules of BPO employees.
-While the majority of accounts in the BPO is at night (US Days), there are BPO companies wherein the work needs to be done in the morning (US Nights).
-This is especially true for healthcare-related accounts and game developers.
+While the majority of accounts in the BPO are at night (US Days), there are BPO companies wherein the work needs to be done in the morning (US Nights).

-Not all BPO employees work at night.
-The schedules will depend on a variety of reasons.
 But mostly it will be driven by the client agreement and the hours of operations optimized to achieve performance.

 They make adjustments and sacrifices to accommodate their loved ones working in the BPO.
 They reschedule lunch plans for dinner plans to allow their loved ones to get some rest due to the night shift.